AWS

 What Delegated Administrator Cannot Do #

-• Inviting an account to join the organization.
+- Inviting external accounts to join the organization

-There are 3 different ways to delegate organization management.
-In this case, all 3 may delegate different abilities and are not mutually exclusive.
+There are three ways to delegate organization management.
+They are not mutually exclusive and delegate different capabilities.

 aws organizations enable-aws-service-access \